-The Fujieda MYFC of J3 League announced the contract with Chan Vathanaka on a loan deal in January 13 2017.
+The Fujieda MYFC of J3 League announced the contract with Chan Vathanaka on a loan deal in January 13.
 Vathanaka signed the contract of 1 year with the Fujieda MYFC and became the first Cambodian player to play in the J-League.
-His saraly and uniform number are unkown.
-He joined the Fujieda’s practice in November 2016.
+His saraly is unknown and uniform number is 11.
+He had joined the Fujieda’s practice in November 2016.
 At that time the manager Atsuto Oishi admired his speed and technique so the Fujieda MYFC wanted a contract with Vathanaka.

-Chan Vathanaka ‘s biography is that he’s the age of 23, and he was born at Kampot, Cambodia.
+Chan Vathanaka was born at Kampot of Cambodia in 1994 (Age 23).
 In 2011, he joined in the Preah Khan Reach F.C (Now Svay Rieng FC) of Cambodian League.
 He scored 10 goals in 17 matches until 2012.
 After that, he transferred to the Boeung Ket Angkor and has been active as the forward.
 His stats was 90 goals in 116 matches in the Boeung Ket Angkor until 5 years, and he got a top scorer of Cambodian League in 2015.
 He also got the Cambodian League Most Valuable Player for three consecutive years since 2014.

 Then Vathanaka was convened to the Cambodia national football team from 2013, and scored 10 goals in 28 matches.
 He also played in the match with Japan national team that was the second round of Asian qualifiers for the 2018 FIFA World Cup at the Phnom Penh Olympic Stadium on November 2015.
 In this match, Japan won 2 to 0 but Cambodia was a great fight in this match.
 Now Vathanaka is called “Cambodia’s Messi” or “The treasure of Cambodia”.